kyma-project/kyma/resources/application-connector/charts/application-registry/README.md

-# Metadata service
+# Application Registry

 ## Overview
-Metadata service is a global component responsible for managing metadata of remote APIs.
+Application Registry is a global component responsible for managing metadata of remote APIs.

 ## Configuration
 This service has the following parameters: